-- A. The use, sale, purchase, possession, manufacture, distribution, or dispensation of drugs or their metabolites on City property or while at work (while on duty, during working hours, etc.) is a violation of the City's Program and is Just Cause for immediate dismissal. - B. Reporting to work, or working, under the influence of illegal drugs is a violation of the City's Program and is Just Cause for immediate dismissal.
+A. The use, sale, purchase, possession, manufacture, distribution, or dispensation of nonprescription drugs or their metabolites on City property or while at work (while on duty, during working hours, etc.) is a violation of the City's Program and is just cause for immediate dismissal.

+17 18 B. Reporting to work, or working, under the influence of nonprescription drugs is a violation of the City's Program and is just cause for immediate dismissal unless the violation is identified solely by the failure of a random drug test as set forth in VI.
+C. below.